-Imbued with the spirit of Robert Louis Stevenson filtered through the sensibilities of Jorge Luis Borges and Thomas Pynchon, three unconnected, voiceover-narrated tales each starts off innocently enough and then veers into ever stranger, more fascinating realms: a labyrinth of side-steps and sub-plots, an “ocean of stories” revealing surprise after surprise: a murder, maps, monoliths, legends, betrayals, cover-ups, multiple identities, a disappeared treasure of gold, and much, much more. —Cinequest
+Imbued with the spirit of Robert Louis Stevenson and filtered through the sensibilities of Jorge Luis Borges and Thomas Pynchon, three unconnected, voiceover-narrated tales each start off innocently enough and then veer into ever stranger, more fascinating realms.

 The four hours fly by.
 A wonderful film that at first seems to be about mysteries, conspiracies and assassins, instead reveals itself to be about something much more down to earth - the essentiality of human interaction and the boundless adventures and stories that lie everywhere around us.
 A movie that makes the fantastic ordinary and the mundane extraordinary.
 A real treat.